 Master of Science in Civil Engineering

-The master's in civil engineering program is designed to give its students industry-ready knowledge and skills coupled with field-relevant research.
+The master of science in civil engineering program is designed to give its students industry-ready knowledge and skills coupled with field-relevant research.
 Students tailor their program of study to satisfy their own special interests, with guidance from a faculty advisor.

 Master of Science in Engineering

-The M.S Engineering program is for those students who have a baccalaureate degree in a technical field other than civil engineering.
+The master of science program is for those students who have a baccalaureate degree in a technical field other than civil engineering.
 This is a broader, interdisciplinary graduate program.